 For those outside of China wishing to see the beautiful scenery of Tibet, at present, it looks like 2022 will be the earliest opportunity.
 Of course, this blog will be updated as soon as things change!

-What are some of the most famous Tibet Landmarks?
+What are some of the most famous Landmarks in Tibet?

 - Potala Palace